wunderflats/validator/README.md

 * Error messages are generated according to a schema and can be easily customized and translated
 * Validation rules are composed from functions, so unused validators will not bloat your code
 * Validators are simple functions so they can be easily added, customized and composed
-* Supports dependencies on other fields, e.g. `passwordConfirmation: equalTo('user.password')`
+* Supports dependencies on other fields, e.g. `passwordConfirmation: equalToField('user.password')`
 * Built to run in browsers and node.js, so you can share your validation code
 * If the first validator for a property fails, the remaining will be ignored
 * Support for asynchronous validators